HankB-o-t/rocket-web-app/README.md

 - Rust (Latest version)
 - Cargo (probably included with rust)

-To install dependencies you only need to do ´cargo run´ or ´cargo watch -x run´ (for executing when save)
+To install dependencies you only need to do `cargo run` or `cargo watch -x run` (for executing when save)